finanalyst/grav-plugin-map-marker-leaflet/README.md

 [  37.755,  -122.399 ]
 ]
 [/marker]
-[/map-quest]
+[/map-leaflet]

 ```
 ### Comments
-- cache_enable should be set to false as there has to be a call to MapQuest to get the data.
+- cache_enable should be set to false as there has to be a call to MapLeaflet to get the data.

 ### Disclaimer
-The coordinates in this illustration are derived from a MapQuest example and have no meaning.
+The coordinates in this illustration are derived from a Leaflet example and have no meaning.

 ### Limitations
 - Due to the simple implementation of the shortcode, it is possible that there should only be one map on one page.
 It is possible that if more maps are defined, the marker will be placed on each, or only one, map.